Storika Logo

 3. Platform-native shop attribution

 TikTok Shop, Instagram Shopping, and YouTube Shopping provide built-in attribution for purchases made directly within the platform.
-25% of marketers now use native shop features for measurement.
+25.0% of marketers in the same May 4, 2026 Influencer Marketing Hub report now use native shop features for measurement, the fastest-growing method year over year.

 Strengths: Closed-loop attribution with no leakage between content and purchase.
 The platform tracks the full journey: content view → product click → checkout → purchase.